7893/worker-wandering-rain-01aa/README.md

 npx wrangler secret put DB_PASSWORD
 ```

-3) Deploy
+3) Deploy (Free-plan safe path)

 ```
+export CF_ACCOUNT_ID=your_account_id
+export CF_API_TOKEN=your_api_token
 pnpm deploy
 ```

 The Worker will be available at your `*.workers.dev` URL.
 To use a custom domain on the Free plan, add a Route in Workers and ensure your zone’s DNS is proxied through Cloudflare.

 Notes:
+- The provided deploy uses a dry-run build + direct API upload to avoid Wrangler calling script-settings (Logpush), which can fail on Free plans with certain account settings.
-- If you use the included GitHub Actions workflow, it uploads the bundle via the Cloudflare API and separately ensures the cron schedule is set.
-This avoids extra script-settings calls while still enabling the `scheduled` event.
+- The included GitHub Actions workflow mirrors this and ensures the cron schedule is set via API.

 ## Cloudflare 免费套餐使用指南（2025-09 已核对官方文档）